Yandex Cloud

 Select a source cluster from the list and specify its connection settings.

-3. Activate your transfer.
+3. Activate the transfer.

 1. In the data-transfer-objs-mmy.tf file, specify these variables: